modeckimellett/bedrock/src/site/markdown/tag-library.md

 :---------|:---------|:-----------
-propertyName | true | Name of property containing the value to display. defaultValue | false | Value to display if the named property does not exist on the current component. escapeXml | false | If "false", XML property values will not be escaped.
-This should be set to "false" if the property value may contain markup (e.g. rich text editor).
-Defaults to "true". inherit | false | If "true", value will be inherited from ancestor components before returning the default value if not found.
-Defaults to "false".
+propertyName | true | Name of property containing the value to display. defaultValue | false | Value to display if the named property does not exist on the current component. escapeXml | false | If `false`, XML property values will not be escaped.
+This should be set to `false` if the property value may contain markup (e.g. rich text editor).
+Defaults to `true`. inherit | false | If `true`, value will be inherited from ancestor components before returning the default value if not found.
+Defaults to `false`.

     <ct:property propertyName="heading" defaultValue="Heading" escapeXml="false" inherit="true"/>

 ### Property Boolean

-Render a boolean property value for the current component, optionally setting arbitrary string values to use instead of "true" and "false".
+Render a boolean property value for the current component, optionally setting arbitrary string values to use instead of `true` and `false`.

 Attribute | Required | Description
 :---------|:---------|:-----------
-propertyName | true | Name of property containing the boolean value to display. defaultValue | false | Value to display if the named property does not exist on the current component. true | false | Value to display instead of "true" if the property value is "true", e.g. "Yes". false | false | Value to display instead of "false" if the property value is "false", e.g. "No". inherit | false | If "true", value will be inherited from ancestor components before returning the default value if not found.
-Defaults to "false".
+propertyName | true | Name of property containing the boolean value to display. defaultValue | false | Value to display if the named property does not exist on the current component. true | false | Value to display instead of `true` if the property value is `true`, e.g. "Yes". false | false | Value to display instead of `false` if the property value is `false`, e.g. "No". inherit | false | If `true`, value will be inherited from ancestor components before returning the default value if not found.
+Defaults to `false`.

     <ct:propertyBoolean propertyName="isSelected" defaultValue="true" true="Yes" false="No"/>